Hemanthsp999/web_research_agent/README.md

     10. End
     The session is stored in the research history for future reference or export.

+## How you designed the prompts/instructions for the AI ?

+    The prompts were designed using the ReAct (Reasoning + Acting) framework, which allows the AI model to:

+    Think through the problem step-by-step

+    Call predefined tools (i.e URL extractors, text scrapers)

+    Receive observations

+    Refine its approach iteratively

+    Conclude with a well-structured final answer

+    This approach enables the model to operate like a chain-of-thought researcher while delegating specific actions to external tools.

 ## How Agent handles problems ?

     - If a website is unreachable: